Mess for Less

 plastic easter eggs.

-STEP 1: Write an upper case letter on each egg with the permanent marker.
-You will want to make sure that you write it in such a way that when taken apart a kid can figure out how to put it together again.
+STEP 1: Write an uppercase letter on each egg with the permanent marker.
+You will want to make sure that you write it so that when taken apart, a kid can figure out how to put it together again.

 plastic easter eggs with letters written on them.